Masquerade-Circus/buffalo-bench/README.md

 * `minSamples`: The minimum number of samples that must be taken.
 * `beforeEach`: A function to be run once before each benchmark loop, does not count for run time.
 * `afterEach`: A function to be run once after each benchmark loop, does not count for run time.
-* `onStart`: A function to be run once before the benchmark loop starts, does not count for run time.
+* `before`: A function to be run once before the benchmark loop starts, does not count for run time.
-* `onComplete`: A function to be run once after the benchmark loop finishes, does not count for run time.
+* `after`: A function to be run once after the benchmark loop finishes, does not count for run time.
 * `onError`: A function to be run if an error occurs.
 * `fn`: The function to be run.